ahmedabdelaziz5/DevEra/README.md

 # DevEra

-DevEra is a social media app that allows users to create and share posts, comments, and reactions.
-It is made with the following technologies:
+#### DevEra is a social media app that allows programmers to create groups and share posts about technologies they use , make comments and reacts .

+### It is made with the following technologies:
 `Node.js` `Express` `Sequelize` `MySQL` `Bcrypt` `Dotenv` `Joi`  `JSONWebToken` `Http-status-codes`

-The app has the following modules:
+# app modules

+#### User module :

 Comment module
 Group module
 Post module
 React module
-User module
 The comment module allows users to add comments to posts.

 The group module allows users to create and join groups.